zxsted/ChatBot_QA_System_for_Education_Domain/README.md

 ### To run/test the bot:

-1. Create a Telegram account.
-2. Go to t.me/spjbot and type /start to run the bot.
+1. Download the Telegram Messenger app from Google Play Store or Apple Store on your phone.
+2. Open the app.
+Enter your phone number followed by the verification code recieved.
+3. From your phone browser, go to t.me/CoffeeOrderBot.com
+4. Click on send message.
+You will be redirected to the Telegram Messenger app and now you start your conversation with the bot.

 References :-